-Horticultural Science Page 2 of 2
+Horticultural Science Page 2 of 3

 Doctoral Degree Requirements: The Ph.D. program is designed for individuals desiring to pursue careers in research and teaching.
 A minimum of 54 credit hours beyond the Master of Science program is required.
+Three credits of the core courses (HS 701-707 or 717) and one credit of HS 601 are required; HS 601 is not required if already taken during the MS.